 Mormon fundamentalist cult escapees, and more

-15. Some Poems and Songs I’ve Written
+and other such I’ve Written

 Today, December 10, 2016, I’ve finally taken my Memoir off the back burner and put it on the front burner, literally, as I begin blogging about my life — “hot” blogs to be later added to the book I’m writing.
 I’ll post poems, and other such, now and then.
 But my Memoir comes first and foremost.